 - After selecting the period 01 option, click OK.

-- After that, select Help, Customer Support and Service and Integrity Check.
+- After that, select Help, Customer Helpdesk and Service and Integrity Check.

 - Sync the Chart of Accounts and the Journal.